CompNet/Influence/README.md

 ## Installation
 * The Java project may be imported into all IDE (Eclipse, IntelliJ or Netbeans) and then built.
-It can also be built by running `javac MainGetTweets.java` and `javac Main.java`
+It can also be built by running: `javac MainGetTweets.java` and `javac Main.java`
 * All perl scripts work perfectly on Windows (via Cygwin) and Unix systems with Perl 5, version 14, subversion 4, no additional module is required.
 * To use *Multi-Class Support Vector Machine*, just download binaries at the following address: http://www.cs.cornell.edu/people/tj/svm_light/svm_multiclass.html
 * To use the R scripts, just install regularly the appropriate packages, using the command `install.packages("xxxxx")` for package `xxxx`.